By crawling, I mean creeping on the ground. Its stem grows horizontally along the surface.

 The flower is white.
 It consists of a spathe and a spadix that make up the flower, as do most other aroids.
 The spathe is covering the spadix.
 The flower is also called an inflorescence in botanical terms.

-What is the growth rate of a Philodendron gloriosum?
+What is the Philodendron gloriosum growth rate?

 Can I use a grow light for my Philodendron gloriosum?

 You can certainly use a grow light if you cannot put it close to a window where it gets bright indirect light.
-Make sure you have a good distance between the grow light and your plant’s leaves.
+Ensure you have a good distance between the grow light and your plant’s leaves.
 A general rule of thumb is to have at least 24 inches (61cm) between the grow light and your plant’s leaves.
 Otherwise, they might get burnt, and if the light is too intense, they could also turn yellow and fall off.

 What are the light requirements for a Philodendron gloriosum?